Port Barton Itinerary: What to do for 3 Days in Port Barton

 The water is the biggest disappointment.
 The ocean in front of the beach is filled with tour boats.
 Not fishing boats.
 People don’t fish here anymore.
 Instead, they take tourists out for island hopping.

-The water is also shallow, so you need to walk quite a ways until it’s deep enough to swim.
-On top of that, the water is murky, so you can’t see what you’re stepping on, and there are enough rocks on the bottom to make walking an unpleasant experience.
-And if it’s one of those days when the current brings in the jellyfish, well, you’ll probably be one of the many unlucky who experiences their sting.
+The water is also shallow, so you need to walk pretty far out until it’s deep enough to swim.
+On top of that, the water is murky, so you can’t see what you’re stepping on, and there are enough rocks on the bottom to make it an unpleasant experience.
+If it’s one of those days when the current brings in the jellyfish, well, you’ll probably be one of the many unlucky ones who experience their sting.
 I ran into 2 people who’d gotten stung swimming in this water.

 If you really want to swim, you need to take a boat to White Beach (300 pesos RT (US$6)) or pay more for another beach somewhere further away (2,000 pesos minimum (US$40)).

-Start your itinerary off with a nice relaxing day at White Beach–a medium-sized beach with nice thick sand and with water that’s not too deep and not too shallow at the shore–a perfect place for swimming.
+Start your Port Barton itinerary with a nice relaxing day at White Beach–a medium-sized beach with nice thick sand and water that’s not too deep and not too shallow at the shore–a perfect place for swimming.

-Arriving on White Beach: When I got to White Beach, I was met by a guy informing me that I needed to pay a fee of 50 pesos (US$1) to the hotel (Esmerelda Villa – US$60/night) that occupies the area in front of the beach.
-The 50 pesos allows you to use the hotel’s hammocks, toilets, and showers.
-Even if you don’t use these things, you still need to pay.
+When I got to White Beach, I was met by a guy informing me that I needed to pay a fee of 50 pesos (US$1) to the hotel (Esmerelda Villa – US$60/night) that occupies the area in front of the beach.
+The fee allows you to use the hotel’s hammocks, toilets, and showers.
+However, even if you don’t use these things, you still need to pay.

-What to do on White Beach: There’s not much to do on White Beach except lie around and relax.
-And that’s just fine.
+There’s not much to do on White Beach except lie around and relax.

 Swimming is good as the water is not too shallow and not too deep.
 But it’s not as clear as the water is in Thailand or other beaches in the Philippines.